Grendel (comics): Batman/Grendel I

 A two-part Batman/Grendel crossover, Devil's Riddle and Devil's Masque, was written and drawn by Wagner and colored by Wagner at the time of the Comico series, but was delayed by Comico's bankruptcy.
-It was finally published by DC in 1993.
+It was finally published by DC Comics in 1993.

 The story assumes that Hunter Rose and Batman live in the same fictional universe and are contemporaries.
 Bored with Argent the wolf and the NYPD, Hunter Rose comes to Gotham City to challenge Batman (as the city's protector) to stop him before he commits an audacious crime.
-Rose becomes increasingly impressed with Batman but is still able to accomplish his crime.
-However, Batman's interference proves to be more trouble than Rose expected.
+Rose becomes increasingly impressed with Batman but is still able to accomplish his crime, although Batman's interference proves to be more trouble than Rose expected.
 Grendel unintentionally endangers a child and indirectly causes the death of someone Grendel did not consider an enemy.
 Grendel and Batman's final battle results in a broken arm for the assassin who barely escapes Gotham.

 Returning to New York, Hunter Rose concludes that he should be satisfied with the challenges provided by Argent the wolf and the NYPD rather than risk further challenging the Batman and attracting his notice.
 Hunter Rose says that Batman is not a wolf but a tiger, indicating the hero is too dangerous and too much like himself to risk making a true enemy.

 Although this story can be seen as out of continuity, Hunter Rose is depicted with a broken arm in the "Devil's Advocate" short, featured in Grendel: Black, White, & Red.